AMutiria/python-final-project/README.md

 ## Data Source

-The data used in this project is from the `owid-covid-data.csv` file, which likely originates from Our World in Data (https://ourworldindata.org/covid-vaccinations).
+The data used in this project is from the `owid-covid-data.csv` file, which originates from Our World in Data (https://ourworldindata.org/covid-vaccinations).

 ## Contact